hashicorp/vagrant/docs/provisioners/puppet.md

 {% highlight ruby %}
 Vagrant::Config.run do |config|
-  config.puppet.options = ["--modulepath","modules"]
+  config.vm.provision :puppet, :options = ["--modulepath","modules"]
 end
 {% endhighlight %}

 You can also pass options as strings:

 {% highlight ruby %}
-  config.puppet.options = "--verbose --debug"
+  config.vm.provision :puppet, :options = "--verbose --debug"
 {% endhighlight %}

 ## Enabling and Executing

-Finally, once everything is setup, provisioning can be enabled and run.
-To enable provisioning, tell Vagrant to use Puppet in the Vagrantfile:

-{% highlight ruby %}
-Vagrant::Config.run do |config|
-  config.vm.provisioner = :puppet
-end
-{% endhighlight %}

-Once enabled, if you are building a VM from scratch, run `vagrant up` and provisioning will automatically occur.
+If you are building a VM from scratch, run `vagrant up` and provisioning will automatically occur.
 If you already have a running VM and don't want to rebuild everything from scratch, run `vagrant reload` and it will restart the VM, without completely destroying the environment first, allowing the import step to be skipped.